-The IRA Charitable Rollover (also known as a Qualified Charitable Distribution/QCD) is an excellent way to support Foundation for Creative Broadcasting, Inc. dba KXCI and receive tax benefits in return.
+The IRA Qualified Charitable Distribution (QCD) is an excellent way to support Foundation for Creative Broadcasting, Inc. dba KXCI and receive tax benefits in return.
 As you plan your required minimum distributions for the year, consider using your IRA account to make the most of your charitable giving.
+KXCI is operated by the Foundation for Creative Broadcasting, Inc., a 501(c)3 non-profit organization.
+Our federal tax ID# is 94-2746379

-- The IRA Charitable Rollover permits you to make donations to charitable organizations such as Foundation for Creative Broadcasting, Inc./KXCI from your IRA without counting the distribution as part of your adjusted gross income (AGI) and, consequently, without paying taxes on it.
+- The IRA QCD permits you to make donations to charitable organizations such as Foundation for Creative Broadcasting, Inc./KXCI from your IRA without counting the distribution as part of your adjusted gross income (AGI) and, consequently, without paying taxes on it.

 - You won’t recognize the distribution as income for federal tax purposes.